-- (1) The parties to this Agreement are the "Minister for Health incorporated as the Board of the hospitals formerly comprised in the Metropolitan Health Service Board, under s7 of the Hospitals and Health Services Act 1927 (WA)" ("the employer") and the "Australian Medical Association (Western Australia) Incorporated" ("the Association"). - (2) This Agreement shall extend to and bind all medical practitioners employed by the employer except those employed as clinical academics pursuant to the Clinical Academics AMA Industrial Agreement 2011 or any industrial agreement that replaces the Clinical Academics AMA Industrial Agreement 2011. - (3) The estimated number of practitioners bound by this Agreement upon registration is 4373. - (4) While this Agreement is in operation, it shall override all provisions of the: - (a) WA Public Hospitals (Senior Medical Practitioners) Award 2011 - (b) WA Public Hospitals (Doctors in Training) Award 2011 - (5) This Agreement cancels and replaces the Department of Health Medical Practitioners (Metropolitan Health Services) AMA Industrial Agreement 2011. - (6) (a) The Director General of Health is the delegate of the "Minister for Health incorporated as the Board of the hospitals formerly comprised in the Metropolitan Health Service Board, under s7 of the Hospitals and Health Services Act 1927 (WA)".
-In this capacity the Director General acts as the "employer" for the purposes of this Agreement.
+- (1) The parties to this Agreement are the Western Australian Alcohol and Drug Authority ("the employer") and the "Australian Medical Association (Western Australia) Incorporated" ("the Association"). - (2) This Agreement shall extend to and bind all medical practitioners employed by the employer in Western Australia who are members of, or eligible to be members of, the Association. - (3) The estimated number of practitioners bound by this Agreement upon registration is 19. - (4) While this Agreement is in operation, it shall override all provisions of the Government Officers Salaries, Allowances and Conditions Award 1989. - (5) This Agreement cancels and replaces the Department of Health Medical Practitioners (Drug and Alcohol Office) AMA Industrial Agreement 2011.